-What we’re doing to respond:
+What we’ve been doing since the beginning to respond:

 Protecting CHWs & Living Goods Staff.